AndreeeasN/pp5-project/README.md

     - Redirects user to home page if logged in user is not superuser or owner of the post
   - Product form
     - Correctly auto-fills fields with pre-existing information
-  - 'Submit Thought' button
+  - 'Add / Update' button
-    - Correctly submits thought form and updates/creates product
+    - Correctly submits product form and updates/creates product
     - Redirects to affected product as intended

 #### 8. Sign up Page